 I am by no means a distinguished engineer at a large company.
 But I find it helpful for software developers, including junior developers, to start preparing themselves, become a leader in their companies and maximize their impact.

 The key is to become aware of your long-term career goal and have the system in place to achieve it.

 If you're starting your career as a software developer, be proactive.
 Spend some time for you to understand the codebase of your project.
 Observe how your team works, then adapt or suggest new ideas for improvements.

 Get feedback from your team managers or senior developers from other teams.

-There are a ton of articles comparing senior and junior developers like this and this.
+Many articles compare senior and junior developers like this and this.
 But the statement that struck me the most is that a senior developer knows the full scope of a project and can assign tasks effectively.
-If you want to be a senior developer, be proactive in learning how to have these qualities, on top of getting good at what you do best.
+If you want to be a senior developer, be proactive in learning to have these qualities on top of getting good at what you do best.